TristanHehnen/matl-db/Non-charring/PMMA/Sandia/README.md

   - Initial Isotherm: 20 minutes
   - Maximum Temperature: 873.15 K
   - Final Isotherm: None
-* Sample mass: 2-6 mg
+* Sample mass: 2 to 6 mg
 * Sample geometry: powdered
 * Calibration type: The instrument is calibrated at least once per 6 months, or sooner (as needed), using melting point standards for both temperature and DSC sensitivity.
 The calibration standards used are In, Sn, Bi, Zn, Al, Ag, Au, and Ni.
 * Crucible